Is $58,000 the Amount of Annual Retirement Income You Need for a Happily Ever After?

+These numbers are also in line with the average retirement income 2018 for all retirees.
 “It [$58,000] doesn’t surprise me,” says Cynthia Petzold, a certified financial planner with CommonWealth Financial Planning LLC in Roanoke, Va.
 “Each person’s situation is different, but I think that $58,000 is really on target [to cover] basic living expenses.”

-But the figure likely doesn’t include special or one-time expenses, such as traveling, house repairs or car replacements, she adds.
+But the figure likely doesn’t include special or one-time expenses, such as traveling, house repairs, or car replacements, she adds.

 However, the consensus among financial planners is that there isn’t one magic income number that everyone should strive to achieve.
-The only real way to determine the amount you and your household will need is to either work with a retirement planner, be really good with spreadsheets or use a high quality online retirement calculator.
+The only real way to determine the amount you and your household will need is to either work with a retirement planner, be really good with spreadsheets, or use a high quality online retirement calculator.

 The Importance of Budget Projections for a Secure Retirement